Best Dog Breeds for Assisted Living

 Tips for Owning a Dog in Assisted Living

 If you or a loved one are trying to decide on the perfect dog to bring into an assisted living community, there are various individual considerations you must keep in mind before making your choice.
-Not only is the breed of the dog an important factor, you should also consider your own needs and the regulations of the assisted living community.
+Not only is the breed of the dog an important factor, but you should also consider your own needs and the regulations of the assisted living community.
 Here’s a list of points to keep in mind as you research:

-Breed: As we age, a large dog or a very active one might not be the right choice for us, especially if the dog owner has physical limitations that could cause safety concerns.
-Different breeds also have different requirements for grooming, different levels of trainability, and — particularly important for residents of a shared community — different levels of noisiness.
-Some breeds are also more susceptible to health issues.
+- Breed: As we age, a large dog or a very active one might not be the right choice for us, especially if the dog owner has physical limitations that could cause safety concerns.
+Different dog breeds also have different requirements for grooming, different levels of trainability, and — particularly important for residents of a shared community — different levels of noisiness.
+Some dog breeds are also more susceptible to health issues.

-Temperament: The temperament of a dog (and how it meshes with the owner’s temperament) is extremely individual, even taking breed into account.
+- Temperament: The temperament of a dog (and how it meshes with the owner’s temperament) is extremely individual, even taking breed into account.
 Any potential dog owner will want to take the opportunity to interact and play with an animal before deciding if it’s a match made in dog heaven.

-Owner’s Medical Needs: Consider carefully your own physical limitations.
+- Owner’s Medical Needs: Consider carefully your own physical limitations.
 If you have mobility issues, will this pose a problem for a dog that needs daily walks?
 Do you have oxygen tubing, which might present a playful puppy with the temptation to chew?

-Care Resources: What resources are available to help care for the dog, in the event the owner is not fully able to handle the responsibility?
+- Care Resources: What resources are available to help care for the dog, in the event the owner is not fully able to handle the responsibility?
 Can you afford to pay for grooming, veterinary visits, supplies, or pet sitting when you’re traveling?
 What resources are provided by the assisted living community?
-Do they have a Pet Care Coordinator?
+Do they have a pet care coordinator?

 Top 10 Dog Breeds for Assisted Living

-Pugs are known as adaptable, charming, and eager to please — affectionate and playful without requiring a lot of exercise to maintain their health.
+- Pug: Pugs are known as adaptable, charming, and eager to please — affectionate and playful without requiring a lot of exercise to maintain their health.
 They are small, so they generally meet the size requirements of assisted living communities.
 They can be a bit mischievous, and they tend to shed quite a bit, especially in warmer climates.

-Boston Terriers often make the list of top dogs for seniors because of their manageable size, friendliness, ease of grooming, and love of spending time with their owners.
+- Boston Terrier: Boston Terriers often make the list of top dogs for seniors because of their manageable size, friendliness, ease of grooming, and love of spending time with their owners.
 “Boston Terriers are bred to be companion dogs,” says Dane LaJoye, president of the Boston Terrier Club of America, in an article on PBS’s NextAvenue.
 “They like nothing more than to be with their owner, on the sofa watching TV, or curled up next to their owner in bed.
 The breed is happy-go-lucky and playful, yet attentive to their owners’ needs.”

-Beagles are cute (think Snoopy), funny, loyal, and friendly, enjoying the company of other dogs and humans.
-They love to play and are excellent family dogs.
+- Beagle: Beagles are cute (think Snoopy), funny, loyal, and friendly, enjoying the company of other dogs and humans.
+Beagles love to play and are excellent family dogs.
 They can also be independent, which may make training a challenge, and they do need plenty of exercise – which is great for fitness-minded seniors.
 They shed a lot, but their coat is relatively easy to care for with regular brushing.